delvedor/appversion/README.md

 $ apv set-status rc.2
 ```

-By default, appversion updates the *"version"* field in the `package.json` and `bower.json` files; if you want to update the *"version"* field in more json files, just add the file name inside *appversion.json* in the json array field.
+By default, AppVersion updates the *"version"* field in the `package.json` and `bower.json` files; if you want to update the *"version"* field in more json files, just add the file name inside *appversion.json* in the json array field.

-Appversion searchs recursively inside all the subfolders of your project for json files, by default it ignores `node_modules`, `bower_components` and `.git` folders; if you want to ignore more folders just add the folder name inside *appversion.json* in the ignore array field.
+AppVersion searchs recursively inside all the subfolders of your project for json files, by default it ignores `node_modules`, `bower_components` and `.git` folders; if you want to ignore more folders just add the folder name inside *appversion.json* in the ignore array field.
+If you want that AppVersion *ignores all the subfolders* in your project, just put `"*"` inside the ignore array.

 ### In app: